ericmaicon/fabricadesms/README.md

 <a name="about"></a>
 ## About:

-This is a simple SDK to consume the [Fabrica de SMS](http://fabricadesms.com.br) API.
+This is a simple SDK to consume the [Fábrica de SMS](http://fabricadesms.com.br) API.

 <a name="usage"></a>
 ## Usage: